tonimelisma/Relay-Android/ARCH.md

 - Uses a manifest-declared `BroadcastReceiver` (`SmsReceiver`)
 - Listens for `android.provider.Telephony.SMS_RECEIVED`
 - Parses sender, body, and timestamp from received messages
-- Triggers WorkManager to upload messages
+- Triggers ingest into Room DB via repository (off main thread)
-- Persists message in Room DB
+- Future: triggers WorkManager to upload messages (Phase 5+)

 **Why:** Manifest-declared receivers are the only reliable way to receive SMS in the background across all supported Android versions.